Factbox: Countries evacuating nationals from coronavirus-hit areas

 - Bangladesh evacuated 312 people, mostly students, from the coronavirus epicenter of Wuhan on a special flight on Feb.
 1, the foreign minister told media after they were brought back.

-Compiled by Aditya Soni, Milla Nissi, Sarah Morland and Uttaresh.V; Editing by Tomasz Janowski
+Compiled by Milla Nissi, Sarah Morland and Amy Caren Daniel; Editing by Tomasz Janowski and Sriraj Kalluvila